readytogroove/readytogroove.github.io/_posts/the-cycle/2014-01-10-chapter-8-checking-fertility-signals-how-to.md

 >_I'm one of those lucky people who wakes up every night to use the bathroom thanks to my laughably tiny bladder.
 Some nights I wake up at 2 a.m., get up to pee, go back to sleep for three hours, and then take my BBT at my usual 5 a.m.
 But on mornings when I happen to wake up at 3 a.m. or 4 a.m., I'll simply take my BBT a little early that day before getting up to use the bathroom...no big deal.
 I've personally had much better results taking it a couple of hours early rather than taking it a couple of hours late, since my temperature tends to rise when I sleep in._

+Minor fluctuations in BBT are expected, but it's the _pattern_ that we're interested in.
+Once a woman becomes familiar with her unique cycle, handling small BBT variations will become second-nature.

 ###4.
 Be consistent taking temperature either orally or vaginally